LPology/Simple-Ajax-Uploader/README.md

 #### Method 2: Multiple file uploads ####

 Below is an example of how to implement multiple file uploading with progress bars.
-A new progress bar is created for each file upload within the `onSubmit()` callback function, the elements of which are assigned roles with `setProgressBar()`, `setFileSizeBox()`, and `setProgressContainer()`.
+A new progress bar is created for each file upload within the `onSubmit()` callback function.

+The newly created elements are assigned roles using  the `setProgressBar()`, `setFileSizeBox()`, and `setProgressContainer()` functions.
 The progress bar is then removed when the upload is completed.

 ```javascript
 	var uploader = new ss.SimpleUpload({